-A consequence of Dilworth's theorem is that for any graph $G$, $\ipac{G} = \ipco{G}$ (see Lemma~\ref{lem:ipac-ipco}).
+A consequence of Dilworth's theorem~\cite{D50} is that for any graph $G$, $\ipac{G} = \ipco{G}$ (see Lemma~\ref{lem:ipac-ipco}).
 We will give a polynomial-time algorithm to compute $\ipco{G}$, and therefore $\ipac{G}$ for an arbitrary undirected graph $G$.
 This achieves \textbf{(B)}.

 Finally, to achieve \textbf{(C)}, we consider the following three seemingly unrelated graph classes, namely, \emph{$\delta$-hyperbolic graphs}, \emph{(theta, prism, pyramid)-free graphs} and \emph{outerstring} graphs, and show that their isometric path complexity is bounded by a constant.

 \textbf{$\delta$-hyperbolic graphs:} A graph $G$ is said to be \emph{$\delta$-hyperbolic}~\cite{gromov1987} if for any four vertices $u,v,x,y$, the two larger of the three distance sums $\dist{u}{v}+\dist{x}{y}$, $\dist{u}{x}+\dist{v}{y}$ and $\dist{u}{y}+\dist{v}{x}$ differ by at most $2\delta$.
 A graph class $\mathcal{G}$ is \emph{hyperbolic} if there exists a constant $\delta$ such that every graph $G\in \mathcal{G}$ is $\delta$-hyperbolic.
 This parameter comes from geometric group theory and was first introduced by Gromov~\cite{gromov1987} in order to study groups via their \emph{Cayley graphs}.
 The hyperbolicity of a tree is $0$, and in general, the hyperbolicity measures how much the distance function of a graph deviates from a tree metric.
 Many structurally defined graph classes like chordal graphs, \emph{cocomparability} graphs~\cite{corneil2013ldfs}, \emph{asteroidal-triple free} graphs~\cite{corneil1997asteroidal}, graphs with bounded \emph{chordality} or \emph{treelength} are hyperbolic~\cite{chepoi2008diameters,kosowski2015k}.
 Moreover, hyperbolicity has been found to capture important properties of several large practical graphs such as the Internet graph~\cite{shavitt2004curvature} or database relation graphs~\cite{walter2002interactive}.
 Due to its importance in discrete mathematics, algorithms, \emph{metric graph theory}, researchers have studied various algorithmic aspects of hyperbolic graphs~\cite{chepoi2008diameters,coudert2021enumeration,chepoi2017core,das2018effect}.